restify/errors/README.md

 ### Rendering Errors

-All Error objects in this module are created a `body` property.
-Restify supports 'rendering' Errors as a response, using the `body` property.
+All Error objects in this module are created with a `body` property.
+Restify supports 'rendering' Errors as a response using this property.
 You can pass Errors to `res.send` and the error will be rendered out as JSON, using the Error object's status code:

 ```js
 function render(req, res, next) {